EliHei/SeqLearn/docs/index.md

-# SeqLearner: The multitask learning package for semi-supervised learning on biological sequences
+# SeqLearner

-## Commands
+SeqLearner is a multitask learning package for semi-supervised learning on biological sequences

 ## Project layout